 This recent drone footage of the site gives a birds eye view of the extensive features that were designed and built to support Mulberry and D-Day at Lepe.

-You can find out more about the other D Day holding camps, and related activities dealing with Mulberry Harbours and Embarkation by visiting our main page on D-Day in the New Forest.
+You can find out more about the New Forest’s vital role in D-Day from Mulberry Harbour, to holding camps, road widening, advanced landing grounds, PLUTO and Embarkation by visiting our main page on D-Day in the New Forest.

 Y-4 – Stores – no descriptions

 D-3 – Vehicles for 231 Brigade & Vehicles for 69 Brigade –

 231 & 69 Brigades were the assault brigades for Gold Beach landing on Jig and King Sectors respectively